PhantomBot/PhantomBot/docs/guides/content/developerdocs/registerchatcommand.md

 - Regular = 6
 - Viewer = 7

-I no group ID is given the command permission will default to 7 (viewer).
+If no group ID is given the command permission will default to 7 (viewer).

 ## Example